Comparison

 Desktop-only targets

-If your target site is a B2B dashboard or an internal tool that only desktop users hit, an iPhone fingerprint adds zero unlock and may attract attention.
+If your target site is a B2B dashboard or an internal tool that only desktop users hit, an iPhone fingerprint buys you nothing and may attract attention.
 Browserless or Browserbase are the cleaner picks.

 Pure HTML scraping

 "Fetch URL, extract data, never interact" is exactly the workload ScrapingBee and similar API-first scrapers price for.
-Driftstack costs more per fetch in that shape because you're paying for engine fidelity you don't need.
+For that kind of job Driftstack costs more per page — you'd be paying for browser realism you don't need.

-If the unlock is residential / mobile / ISP IPs at scale and the engine is interchangeable, Bright Data or a dedicated proxy vendor will outprice us.
-Driftstack expects you to bring your own egress.
+If what you're buying is residential / mobile / ISP addresses at scale and the engine is interchangeable, Bright Data or a dedicated proxy vendor will outprice us.
+Driftstack expects you to bring your own proxy or VPN for traffic to the open internet (your egress).

 Try it